 The KEG filling system also serves as a test system for the hygienic version of the VLT® OneGearDrive®.

-The new, fully automated KEG filling system was put into service in early 2011and replaced an outdated system.
-As a result of repeated investments and plant remodelling, the route travelled by the beer on its way to the filling stage had become longer and longer in the old plant.
+The new, fully automated KEG filling system was put into service in early 2011 and replaced an outdated system.
+As a result of repeated investments and plant remodeling, the route traveled by the beer on its way to the filling stage had become longer and longer in the old plant.
 The new filling line was integrated seamlessly into the overall structure and reduces travel distances.

 “The new filling line is fully automated; the only task that requires manual effort is supplying pallet stacks with 6 KEGs on each pallet to the infeed using a stacker.
 After this the stainless steel KEGs, which are fitted with RFID tags for quality control and tracking, pass through the entire system automatically.
 A robot turns the KEGs over with the valves facing downward and places them on a conveyor belt.
 The KEGs are cleaned on the outside and then automatically emptied and weighed,” explains Ralf Krieger.

-Only completely empty KEGs are transferred to the three parallel machines, supplied by the plant engineering firm Albert Frey, that handle the tasks of thorough internal cleaning, rinsing and sterilisation followed by filling with beer.
-The filled KEGs are turned over and fitted with plastic covers marked with all important data, such as the type, ingredients and expiry date, after which the finished KEGs are palletised by a robot.
-An automatic pallet truck then transports the freshly filled KEGs of Rothaus speciality beers on pallets to the Rothaus brewery finished goods stockroom.
+Only completely empty KEGs are transferred to the three parallel machines, supplied by the plant engineering firm Albert Frey, that handle the tasks of thorough internal cleaning, rinsing and sterilization followed by filling with beer.
+The filled KEGs are turned over and fitted with plastic covers marked with all important data, such as the type, ingredients and expiry date, after which the finished KEGs are palletized by a robot.
+An automatic pallet truck then transports the freshly filled KEGs of Rothaus specialty beers on pallets to the Rothaus brewery finished goods stockroom.

-The standard induction motors in the dry area of the palletiser are controlled by 40 VLT® Decentral Drive FCD 300 units.
+The standard induction motors in the dry area of the palletizer are controlled by 40 VLT® Decentral Drive FCD 300 units.

 The compact dimensions of the frequency converters facilitate their installation in the plant.
 They are fitted with covers to protect them against falling KEGs.